List of Sri Lanka Twenty20 International cricket records: Best career average

 A bowler's bowling average is the total number of runs they have conceded divided by the number of wickets they have taken.

 Nepalan's Sandeep Lamichhane holds the record for the best career average in T20Is with 12.56.
 Ajantha Mendis, Sri Lankan cricketer, is second behind Sandeep with an overall career average of 14.42 runs per wicket.

 Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.

 New Zealand's Daniel Vettori, holds the T20I record for the best career economy rate with 5.70.
 Mendis, with a rate of 6.45 runs per over conceded over his 39-match T20I career, is the highest Sri Lankan on the list.

 Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

 The top bowler with the best T20I career strike rate is Rashid Khan of Afghanistan with strike rate of 12.3 balls per wicket.
-Wanindu Hasaranga is the Sri Lankan bowler with the lowest strike rate.
+Ajantha Mendis is the Sri Lankan bowler with the lowest strike rate.